AuthenticSm1les/hyprlogin/README.md

 1. Build it locally with CMake.
 2. Run it under a real `greetd` + Hyprland greeter session rather than from an already logged-in desktop session.
 3. Reproduce issues with `general:debug_mode` enabled in the config.
-4. Read `todo.txt` for currently tracked persistent bugs.
-5. Keep the config format compatible with upstream `hyprlock` where possible.
+4. Keep the config format compatible with upstream `hyprlock` where possible.
-6. Prefer fixing stale upstream leftovers intentionally rather than renaming everything blindly.
+5. Prefer fixing stale upstream leftovers intentionally rather than renaming everything blindly.
-7. Use `CHANGE_DOCUMENTATION.md` as the high-level project change summary.

 ## Repository Notes